long123king/grep/README.md

 Cache the last command's *Normal Output*, and do **grep** or **grep_format** operations on it.

 This caching is not enabled by default, so you have to run one of the above commands to activate it first.
-If you want to hide the original output content, then just precedes the output generating commands with **!silent** command; If not, you need to run one of the other four commands with parameters, f.e. **!grep** to activate the caching first.
+If you want to hide the original output content, then just precedes the output generating commands with **!silent** command; If not, you need to run one of the other commands with parameters, f.e. **!grep** to activate the caching first.

 ## Usage